RyanCant/mosaixx/README.md

 ## Current and Recent Development Focus

-This is likely to be out of date faster than I can write it, but here are a few things I have been working recently.

 * Improving and streamlining the project structure layout.
 Now an "ImageAnalysis" folder is added to each folder of raw images.